-30 January 2017: This Practice Note was issued on 30 January 2017 and replaced former Practice Note No. 11 of 2015.
+This Practice Note was issued on 1 January 2017 and replaced former Practice Note No. 11 of 2015.
+The Practice Note was revised effective for sentencing hearings set down from 1 July 2017.

-Vivienne Macgillivray

-Executive Associate to the Chief Justice
+Vivienne Macgillivray Executive Associate to the Chief Justice 1 July 2017

-30 January 2017